A stratified homotopy hypothesis: Constructible bundles

+There is a unique morphism in ${\sf Burn}_1(K,Z)$ between two such, over a given morphism in ${\sf Burn}'_1(K,Z)$.
+Composition in ${\sf Burn}_1(K,Z)$ is composition in ${\sf Burn}'_1(K,Z)$.
+Observation~\ref{building-cbl} gives that the functor~(\ref{11}) is surjective on objects, and is therefore an equivalence between categories.
+Evaluation at the cone-point determines a functor

-\begin{remark} The functor~(\ref{0-burn-to-bun}) is far from conservative.
-Namely, for each span $(X_0\xla{\pi} L \xra{\gamma}X_1)$ with $\pi$ proper and constructible and $\gamma$ open, any refinement $L\to L'$ factoring both $\pi$ and $\gamma$ induces the same colimit of Observation~\ref{building-cbl}.
+\begin{remark} The functor~(\ref{0-burn-to-bun}) is not an equivalence; it is not even conservative.
+In particular, for each span $(X_0\xla{\pi} L \xra{\gamma}X_1)$ with $\pi$ proper and constructible and $\gamma$ open, any refinement $L\to L'$ factoring both $\pi$ and $\gamma$ induces the same colimit of Observation~\ref{building-cbl}.
 Nevertheless, there is a terminal such $L'$ under $L$.

 \end{remark}